jbouwh/omnikdatalogger/README.md

 #valid output plugins are pvoutput, mqtt and influxdb
 output=pvoutput,mqtt,influxdb

+[dsmr]
+# The DSRM function enables to fetch netdata and enables calculation of bruto and netto energy
+# You can add (multiple) dsmr terminals to Omnik Data Logger to be able to process mutiple DSMR compliant enery meters
+terminals = term1
+# These keys translate the tarif DSMR tarif value (ELECTRICITY_ACTIVE_TARIFF) to the text of your choice
+# tarif = 0001, 0002
+# tarif.0001 = laag
+# tarif.0002 = normaal

+[dsmr.term1]
+# Plant the DSMR meter is asscoiated with
+plant_id = 123
+# Mode of DSRM terminal.
+Can be tcp or device (default device)
+# mode = device
+# Serial port to which Smartmeter is connected via USB.
+For remote (i.e., ser2net) connections, use TCP port number to connect to (i.e., 2001).
+# device = /dev/ttyUSB0
+# Host to which Smartmeter is connected via serial or USB, see port.
+For remote connections, use IP address or hostname of host to connect to (i.e., 192.168.1.13).
+# host = localhost
+# TCP port (default 3333)
+# port = 3333
+# Version of DSMR used by meter.
+Choices: 2.2, 4, 5, 5B (For Belgian Meter).
+Default 5
+# dsmr_version = 5

+# To sync the direct use with installation date of the smart meter you can configure the Solar Energy Offset (total_energy_offset)
+# to avoid negative values for direct use.
+This is usuale the solar total_energy counter at the the date the Smart meter was installed.
+# When your solar system is installed afterwards suply a negative value indicating the total_deliverd counters of your smart_meter
+# total_energy_offset = 12345.0
+# gas_meter = true.
+This option is enabled by default.
+This Enables gas meter measuements.
+This will add the fields {gas_consumption_hour} {gas_consumption_total} {identifier_gas} {timestamp_gas}}
+# gas_meter = true

 # localproxy client settings
 [client.localproxy]
 # plant_id_list: comma seperated list of plant_id's